pleiszenburg/zugbruecke/README.rst

 For using the module:

-- CPython 3.x *(tested with 3.5 and 3.6)*

-  - No additional Python packages are required.
+- CPython 3.x *(tested with 3.5 and 3.6)* - No additional Python packages are required.

-- Wine 2.x *(tested with 2.6 and 2.6-staging)*
+- Wine 2.x *(tested with 2.6 and 2.6-staging)* - Expected to be in the user's PATH.

 For examples and tests, in addition: